markjaquith/login-logo/readme.txt

 * Original version

 == Upgrade Notice ==

+= 0.6 =
+Upgrade if you want the ability to set a custom logo per site on a network.

 = 0.5 =
 Upgrade immediately or the plugin will not work in WordPress 3.3!